-Unless published as poetry, song lyrics may be used only as transitions between poems.
+Songs lyrics published as music only and not as poetry may be used but only as transitions between the poems.
 Although these shall not count as poems in the six allowed in this category, lyrics used as transitions should not be excessive, with the focus placed on the poetry itself.
 If transitions are sung, the singing should be limited in scope.

-The introduction and/or transitions shall include all titles and poets read and should inform the audience why the poetry was chosen.
+The introduction and/or transitions shall include all titles and poets read and should connect the poetry to the goal of the category.
 If the program is woven, it shall be stated in the introduction, and the different poems should be distinguishable through interpretation.
 If song lyrics are used as transitions between poems, it shall be stated in the introduction.

 - 1. All poems may be published, printed material, online material or transcribed material. - 2.
 The contestant shall prepare and provide for the contest director and each judge a hard copy of the UIL Poetry B Documentation online form. - 3.
-No proof of publication for Category B is required.
+No proof of publication for Category B is required. - 4.
+If a poetry selection is drawn from a book containing mixed genre, the contestant shall provide proof the selection is poetry.